luzmlx/P4/README.md

 ## Overview

-_**Sweet Treats** is a bakery shopping application where you can shop for your favorite treats and add them to your cart.
+**Sweet Treats** is a bakery application where you can add a cake item and update it.

 <br>